bakks/butterfish/README.md

 butterfish prompt "Is this thing working?"
 ```

-You can also install with `go get`, which is recommended for Linux:
+You can also install with `go install`, which is recommended for Linux:

 ```bash
 go install github.com/bakks/butterfish/cmd/butterfish